 Jamie Blair, Disability Manager for England Golf commented: “Congratulations to the winners and the golfers who travelled from across the UK to participate.
 I would like to express my thanks to the BALASA committee as organisers, the Forest of Arden as hosts and the volunteers, including referees and starters, who supported the event.

 “Putting golfing ability first – and not disability – is what this event is all about and I hope we can develop and grow this event, ensuring more disabled people in England can participate.”

 England Golf wants to hear the views of all disabled golfers, whether or not they participated in the championship, to provide a greater understanding of what an English event should look like in the future.
 Click here to complete an online survey – and to have a chance of winning one of five prizes of £10 American Golf vouchers.
 The draw will be made after the survey closes at 5pm on Friday 30th September 2016

 Disabled people who are keen to get into golf can find out what is on offer at their local golf facilities by visiting the Get into golf website.
-Alternatively email England Golf on email@example.com for assistance.
+Alternatively contact the England Golf club support team.